 Established on the current site in 1966, over the years thousands upon thousands of elementary school children have come to Prairie Village on “school tours” in May and early June to have fun while gaining knowledge and appreciation for how rural citizens lived in eastern South Dakota many years ago.

-We conduct several events throughout the season (2013 Schedule of Events).
-On August 23, 24 & 25, 2013 the 51st Annual Steam Threshing Jamboree will feature International Harvester.
-Plan now to attend what promises to be another big event.
+We conduct several events throughout the season (Schedule of Events).
+On August 22, 23 & 24, 2014 the 52nd Annual Steam Threshing Jamboree will feature the Hart Parr/Oliver Collectors Association National Show.
+Plan now to attend what promises to be a big event.
 The Jamboree features parades, the largest flea market in the area, over 700 antique tractors, antique car show, horse & steam powered threshing, saw mill & machinery demonstrations, tractor pulls, wagon trains, railroad roundhouse and turntable demonstrations, train & carousel rides, evening dinner train (by reservation), musical entertainment, exhibits, food and family fun.

 We offer Prairie Historical Society Associate Memberships and Season Passes.
 Season passes provide big money savings.